-Changes from the previous installments include, most noticeably, the fact that players must choose two characters per kart, which means that two players could also play as one kart.
-Also, we are introduced to All-Cup Tour, which was a fifth cup in which every course must be completed in a random order, always beginning with Luigi Circuit and ending with Rainbow Road.
-This feature was not brought back in any other game.
+The fourth installment of the Mario Kart series, released in 2003.Changes from the previous installments include, most noticeably, the fact that players must choose two characters per kart, which means that two players can also play as one kart.
+Also, we are introduced to All-Cup Tour, which is a fifth cup in which every course must be completed in a random order, always beginning with Luigi Circuit and ending with Rainbow Road.
+This feature has not been brought back in any other game.
 The game consisted of twenty characters overall, which meant ten pair.
 Eight karts on the track at all times.

 This Game provided examples of the following Tropes:

 Boring, but Practical: Koopa Troopa and Koopa Paratroopa's unique items were triple green or red shells.
 Unlike other games in the series where the triple shells could be obtained by anyone, triple shells were limited only to these two (and King Boo and Petey Piranha).
 And while certainly that it's not as unique as the rest of the other characters' unique items, they could gain triple shells at around the same frequency as regular shells making them quite a nuisance in races.

 Car Fu: Found in the battle modes.
 This game is also the only one to have "Bob-Omb Battle", which is where karts would attack each other with nothing but Bob-Ombs.
 However, it was unofficially brought back in Mario Kart 7 through an internet custom group.

 Couch Gag: Lakitu has a different item at the end of his fishing rod at the intro of the game.

 Easter Egg: If you press the item button when you don't have an item in your possesion, you'll honk the horn.
 It doesn't do anything other than making your gunner do a pose.